mango-chutney/craft-raisely-donation-forms/README.md

 3. Embed a form in your template using `{{ entry.yourField.renderForm() }}`

+By default Raisely forms are rendered with an initial height of 800px which can lead to unwanted layout shift.
+To fix this you can pass a height variable `{{ entry.yourField.renderForm(400) }}`.

 _Use `{{ entry.yourField.isEmpty() }}` to check if the field is populated_

 or fetch campaign donations with `{{ entry.yourField.getDonations() }}`, this will return an array that you can loop through to display donations with something like